libp2p/docs/content/guides/getting-started/browser-to-browser.md

 A couple of note-worthy things about these changes:

 - The `pubsub` service adds GossipSub protocol capabilities to the node.
-- `pubsubPeerDiscovery` depends on the `pubsub` service, and introduces the peer discovery mechanism.
+- `pubsubPeerDiscovery` depends on the `pubsub` service and introduces the peer discovery mechanism.
+[GossipSub is a large dependency](https://packagephobia.com/result?p=%40chainsafe%2Flibp2p-gossipsub) making it suboptimal for browser bundles.
 - When js-libp2p discovers a new peer (and its multiaddrs), it adds it to the peer store.
 The connection manager may attempt to dial the newly discovered peer, if the current number of open connections is below the [configured minimum](https://github.com/libp2p/js-libp2p/blob/main/packages/libp2p/src/connection-manager/index.ts#L20-L31).
 Learn more about the connection manager in [the docs](https://github.com/libp2p/js-libp2p/blob/main/doc/LIMITS.md).
+- PubSub peer discovery works well for demos and guides, but its current design is not battle-tested for production use cases.

-Next, open two browser tabs of the frontend, and you should see them connecting connected to each other within a couple of seconds 🎉.
+Next, open two browser tabs of the frontend, and you should see them connecting connected within a couple of seconds 🎉.

 ## Summary